 Instead, you could link out to a second post on how to make the invites, a third and fourth for the recipes, and a fifth for the blanket set review.
 If you include all of those posts in one it’s going to be a confusing messy read.
 You’ll likely end up getting more views if you separate out those recipes and DIYs and reviews because a lot more people will be interested in finding out your awesome recipe for guacamole without having to scroll through a wall of text to find it.

 3. Not proof reading

-In my fantasy world of blogging I just tippy tap out a post on my laptop then hit publish and I’m done for the day.
+In my fantasy world of blogging, I just tippy tap out a post on my laptop then hit publish and I’m done for the day.
 In reality that doesn’t work.
-Proof reading is so important so once you’ve finished writing go back and read your post over.
-Watch out for spelling mistakes, ramblings or tangents, sentences that don’t make sense.
+Proofreading is so important so once you’ve finished writing go back and read your post over.
+Watch out for spelling mistakes, ramblings or tangents, and sentences that don’t make sense.
 Edit your post until it’s perfect.

-There will always be times where a sneaky spelling mistake slips through the cracks, but you want to be trying to catch as many errors as you can.
+There will always be times when a sneaky spelling mistake slips through the cracks, but you want to be trying to catch as many errors as you can.

 4. You haven’t found your voice

 Finding the right voice for your blog can be tricky.
 With a lot of blogs, you’re giving the reader valuable information and you need to find that balance of showing your personality in your writing while giving the readers the information that they came for.
 You don’t want to come across as a robot, but at the same time, you don’t want to be bombarding your readers with ramblings that make it hard to find the real meat of the post.

 5. Not Having a Design

 You install WordPress, leave up the default theme and start posting away.
 You want your blog to stand out and be unique, and with a tonne of free themes out there, there’s really no reason to stick with the same old theme that every other newbie got on their blog.
 Make your blog stand out, find a theme that shows off your style so that when people land on your blog they know they’re on your blog.